Opens: Thursday, September 3, 2020 at 9:00am

 Five successive generations of McClatchy’s would build what is known today as the McClatchy Co.
 One of which was Charles K. McClatchy, better known as C. K., who ran the newspaper company from 1979-89.

 His estate is largely undisturbed since his passing in 1989.
-The secluded, midtown home was furnished with art, furniture, silver, oriental rugs and a magnificent library containing a wonderful collection of western books collected by his mother, Eleanor.
+His secluded, midtown home was furnished with art, furniture, silver, oriental rugs and a magnificent library containing important western books collected by his aunt, Eleanor.

 Gary Kurutz, who catalogued the collection, considers it one of the finest private collections of its kind.

-The contents of the estate have been broken into a two-day auction with the highest value items being sold in a live auction and the remainder in an online only auction.
+The contents of the estate have been broken into a two-day auction with the highest value items being sold in a live internet auction and the remainder in an online only auction the following day.